-- 1) The premises has a sufficient emergency / escape lighting system in accordance with BS 5266 and has test points strategically located. - 2) The self-contained units are provided to the communal landings and stairs.
+1) The premises has a sufficient emergency / escape lighting system in accordance with BS 5266 and has test points strategically located.

-3) All installed equipment is checked and tested on a monthly basis by Sandwell MBC in house electrical team or approved contractor, in accordance with current standards.
+- 2) The self-contained units are provided to the communal landing and stairs. - 3) All installed equipment is checked and tested monthly by Sandwell MBC in house electrical team or approved contractor, in accordance with current standards.